spring1944/spring1944/README.md

 No email confirmation is required.

-## Enter the room
+## Head to one of the rooms

+Currently there are 2 official rooms to play [S:1944](http://spring1944.net):
+* S:1944 Stable!
+(World War Two game)
+* S:1944 public development (2) & type /join #s44 in main chat

-[Spring1944](http://spring1944.net) is currently under heavy development.
-Hence, the best room to play online is "**S:1944 public development (2) & type /join #s44 in main chat**", where the latest game version is deployed.
+Since **Spring:1944** is currently under heavy development, probably you wanna head to "**S:1944 public development (2) & type /join #s44 in main chat**", where the latest game version is deployed.
 Just move to **Battlelist** tab, and make double click on the appropiate room:

 ![](docs/imgs/s44_dev_room.png)